Ferry to Kefalonia

 Passengers traveling by ferry to Kefalonia arrive at the biggest island of the Ionian Sea in Greece, in a "world full of paradoxes"!

 Even from a distance the size of Kefalonia is noticeable by passengers approaching with ferry Kefalonia.
 It is the largest of the Ionian Islands and is situated almost in the center of the Ionian Sea.
 The highest mountain of the island group, Mount Ainos with an elevation of 1628 m, is also located on Kefalonia Island.
 It is completely covered by unique fir trees.

-Kefalonia covers an area of about 781 square kilometres and its coastline comprises 254 km.
+Kefalonia covers an area of about 781 square kilometers and its coastline comprises 254 km.
 Approximately 27 000 people live on the island.
 Ferry routes Kefalonia are well developed and are all included in isFerry’s online Kefalonia ferry timetable.
 The island’s distance to Patras is 53 nautical miles.
 Ferries from Patras approach Argostoli, Poros, Scala, and Sami on Kefalonia.
-North of Kefalonia is lies the island Ithaca, whereas Zakynthos is in the south.
+North of Kefalonia lies the island Ithaca, whereas Zakynthos is in the south.
 Lefkas too is easily accessible from Kefalonia.
 Though there are connections available only during the summertime.
-Routes to Killini on the peninsula Peleponnese, to Poros and Astakos (close to Mesolongi) are also executed (not available online).
+Routes to Killini on the peninsula Peleponnese, to Poros and Astakos (close to Mesolongi), are also executed (not available online).

 Schedules & Prices Kefalonia

 Choose your departure port and date and get all current ferry schedules and prices for Kefalonia!